trevorbecker/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-beta.md

 **Example 1.1 - Firewall User Agreement Example**
 <!-- IMAGE "Firewall User Agreement"-->

-### Firewall Manager v2 Beta
+### Firewall Manager v2

-The Firewall Manager v2 is a beta release for the second version of the existing Firewall Manager tool.
+The Firewall Manager v2 is the release for the second version of the existing Firewall Manager tool.
 The Firewall Manager v2 contains feature enhancements that expand the capability and supportability of your environments.

 **These feature enhancements include the ability to**: